St. Paul's College, Hong Kong: Primary school campus

-College Song and Hymn
+College song and hymn

 The old college song was titled The Old St. Paul's College, based on the 18th century ballad "John Peel".

 The current college song was composed in the 1970s by Rev. Moses Wu, the music teacher at the time, with lyrics by C.F.
 Miles.
 It is generally sung during major college events such as Speech Day, the Swimming Gala and Sports Day.
 The college song is played by the college orchestra at Speech Day.

 The College Hymn, We Build Our School on Thee, O Lord, is also sung during important services and at morning assemblies.

-College Song Clapping Controversy
+College song clapping controversy

 It has been a norm for the students of St. Paul's College to clap at the College Song's penultimate sentence, i.e. right after "Down the years we will be faithful".
 The norm is rumored to have originated in the 1980s primary school section of St. Paul's College, which spread to the secondary school section as tens of primary school section's students were directly promoted annually.